Sneh1999/Shopify-winter2021-ImageRepo/README.md

 - The image repository has a user which has an email,first name,last name,email,password and a list of images to which he has  authorization.

+    - Get all the users: GET {/users}
+        - This function is only allowed to be accessed only by the admin.
+Use the admin username and password provided above.
+This is to make sure that no  user other than the admin has access to other user's details.You need to login  as the admin to access this endpoint.

+        - Curl Request:
+            ```
+                curl -X GET "https://imagerepo-shopify.herokuapp.com/users" -H  "accept: application/json" -H  "Authorization: Bearer eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJpc3MiOm51bGwsImlhdCI6MTU5OTM1NDY5OCwiZXhwIjoxNTk5MzYwNjk4LCJzdWIiOiIxIn0.hCr8FgUZBB4aRvx8ITb10-rIuaoT7F6HVirbMRBH4sU"
+            ```
+        - Swagger UI interface

+        - Example Response body:
+            ```
+                [
+                    {
+                        "email": "string",
+                        "fname": "string",
+                        "id": 2,
+                        "images": [],
+                        "lname": "string",
+                        "timestamp": "2020-09-06T01:12:05.280970"
+                    },
+                    {
+                        "email": "admin",
+                        "fname": "admin",
+                        "id": 1,
+                        "images": [],
+                        "lname": "admin",
+                        "timestamp": "2020-09-06T00:37:30.702541"
+                    }
+                ]
+            ```
     - To get a particular user: Get /users/{user_id}
         - Curl request
             ```